LyonMathPrep/repquest/README.md

 ### Prerequisites
 - A modern web browser (Chrome, Edge, Firefox, Safari) with camera access.
-- A local server to run the app (browsers block camera access on `file://` protocols).
+- A local server to run the app (browsers may block camera access on `file://` protocols).

 ### Installation
 1. Clone the repository: